krka/futures-guide/README.md

 ## Futures as monads

-You can think of futures in Java as monads, similar to the ´Optional` class.
+You can think of futures in Java as monads, similar to the `Optional` class.
 It's a value container that you can apply transformations on to get a different container with a different value.

 ## Futures as immutables